redbadger/crux/docs/src/guide/migrate-per-operation-types.md

    Each capability crate needs its `facet_typegen` feature on for the codegen binary, which it usually already has.
-Registering a handler also registers every operation and output its source names — the shipped file implements the whole capability, so `Exists`, `Now` and the rest are generated even if your `Effect` never carries them.
+Registering a handler also registers every operation and output its source names — the shipped file implements the whole capability, so `KeyExists`, `Now` and the rest are generated even if your `Effect` never carries them.

 2. **Regenerate.** The Swift package gains `Http.swift`, `KeyValue.swift` and